 Dry skin may be something that men have endured for a prolonged period.
 Other men may experience dry skin now and again, with patches here and there.

 At some point in our lives, one way or another, all of us have had some dry and flaky skin to contend with.
 It can be caused by a number of factors including:

 - Weather conditions

 - Indoor environments

 - Using the wrong skin care products for our skin

 - Pre-existing skin conditions such as psoriasis and eczema

 - Prolonged exposure to water (especially water that is too hot)

 There are several things men need to avoid if they want to combat dry and flaky skin.
 Lots of men wrongly believe that a bit of moisturiser can resolve the problem but, the truth of the matter is, there are many things that can be avoided in order to prevent getting dry skin in the first place.

-WHAT TO AVOID WITH DRY SKIN:
+WHAT SHOULD I AVOID WITH DRY SKIN?